-However, mortgage rates have dipped over the past few months and are expected to remain low, which may help boost sales over the coming months.
+However, mortgage rates have dipped over the past few months and are expected to remain extremely low, which may help boost sales over the coming months.
+Experts anticipate the 30-year fixed-rate mortgage rate to remain under 4% throughout the year.

-For example, the Case-Shiller Index is based on changes in home prices of a single home, through successive sales.
+It should be noted, however, that the Case-Shiller Index has some shortcomings.
+For instance, the index is based on changes in home prices of a single home, through successive sales.
 This means that to calculate its home price index, the Case-Shiller searches for sales of the same home over a period of time and calculates the difference in contract price.

 This methodology can distort the home price tracker downward during times of weak economy because there is no distinction made for homes sold in foreclosure or as a short sale.